 212-737-2720 • ext.
 22

+Jennifer is a Californian by birth, and grew up singing in choirs at St. Francis Episcopal Church in Palos Verdes, California.
 While studying theater at Yale University, Jennifer sang in the Christ Church, New Haven professional choir.
-Entranced by their Anglo-Catholic liturgy and beautiful music, she continued to consider if she might be called to the priesthood.
-After graduation, she joined the Episcopal Urban Intern Program, and taught Severely Emotionally Disturbed high school students for two years before entering the General Theological Seminary, where she received her Masters in Divinity in 2002.
+Entranced by their Anglo-Catholic liturgy and beautiful music, she began to consider if she might be called to the priesthood.
+After graduation, she joined the Episcopal Urban Intern Program in Los Angeles (now an Episcopal Service Corps program), and taught Severely Emotionally Disturbed high school students for two years before entering the General Theological Seminary, where she received her Masters of Divinity in 2002.

 Joe Zorawick grew up in Manhattan on 70th and 69th street between York and First Avenue.
 He went to public schools on the East Side and then to Collegiate and Columbia on the West Side.
 After the Army and a time in business he went to the General Theological Seminary, where he first met the Reverend Andrew Mullins.